 Holistic medicine is for those that want answers beyond being prescribed a medication or being told to not use cloth diapers on their children.
 It's all too easy and convenient for doctors that don't practice holistic or natural medicine to whip out their notepad and write a prescription; they believe that pills cure all and that's that.
 If you want to be more in tune with your body and want to rid your system of medications, some of which can be harmful to you, then you should consider holistic healthcare options.

 Some of the methods and practices of holistic healthcare include: natural diet, herbal remedies, exercise, relaxation, nutritional supplements, meditation, psycho-spiritual counseling, breathing exercises, homeopathy, acupuncture and massage therapy.
-Some of those methods can even be done in the comfort of your Toronto waterfront condo.

 There has been some criticism towards alternative forms of medicine because they don't use studies or traditional medicine to heal a person, but if a person is being healed, and the they are of sound body, sound spirit and sound mind after using holistic healthcare methods then what's wrong with that?
 All that matters is a person's health and if they get healthy through meditation instead of prescribed medication then there's no harm in that, and any traditional doctor should agree with that.